Bumblebee

 3/5

-This movie features action sequences with robots fighting, including explosions and damage to the robots.
-While there is some depiction of conflict and minor injuries to the robots, it is not overly graphic or gory.
+The movie features action sequences with robots fighting, involving explosions, laser blasts, and physical combat.
+While there are injuries to the robots and some destruction, the violence is not overly graphic or gory.

 Profanity